-Voice-types are categories used to describe a singer’s vocal range and tone quality.
-Singers typically fall into one of three voice-types:
+Voice types are categories used to describe a singer’s vocal range and tone quality.
+Singers typically fit into one of three voice types:

-Low, alto for women and bass for men
+1. Low-pitched, alto for women and bass for men.

-Mid, mezzo-soprano for women and baritone for men
+2. Midrange, mezzo-soprano for women and baritone for men.

-High, soprano for women and tenor for men
+3. High-pitched, soprano for women and tenor for men.

-Within these categories are subcategories that add further detail.
-For example, a lyric tenor is a high male voice with a light tone quality.
+Within these categories are sub-categories that add further detail.
+For example, a male singer with a high-pitched voice and light tone-quality is called a lyric tenor.